roe-dl/weewx-skyfield-almanac/PyEphem-vs-Skyfield.md

 # What is the difference between PyEphem based and Skyfield based WeeWX almanac?

 See [README](README.md) for detailled information and manual.
-This is a summary here.
+This is just a summary.

 ## History